All Episodes

 The Clinton library, though, has declined to reveal the specific amount of money donated by top Saudis, but reports have put it in the millions.

-The mother of one U.S. serviceman murdered at Cobar Towers, told the Post yesterday she believes Free's devastating charge against the former president is true.
+The mother of one U.S. serviceman murdered at Cobar Towers told the Post yesterday she believes Free's devastating charge against the former president is true.

 I have every faith in Louis Free.

-They do, more than the Clinton administration ever did.
+They do more than the Clinton administration ever did.

 Well, we know the Clinton administration didn't care about terrorism.

-But I I'm going to tell you something.
+But I'm going to tell you something.

-There'd be all these things that come out every time it's untrue, nothing to it.
+There'd be all these things that come out.

-And Mac Lakardi's job is more special.
+And Matt LaCarty's job was more special.

 He was in charge of cover-ups for a while.